datacarpentry/astronomy-python/episodes/05-select.md

-Looking at the proper motion of the stars we identified along the centerline of GD-1, in the ICRS reference frame define a rectangle (`pmra_min`, `pmra_max`, `pmdec_min`, and `pmdec_max`) that encompass the proper motion of the majority of the stars near the centerline of GD-1 without including to much contamination from other stars.
+Looking at the proper motion of the stars we identified along the centerline of GD-1, in the ICRS reference frame define a rectangle (`pmra_min`, `pmra_max`, `pmdec_min`, and `pmdec_max`) that encompass the proper motion of the majority of the stars near the centerline of GD-1 without including too much contamination from other stars.

 :::::::::::::::  solution